bubinq/MMU_FE/README.md

 You will need to access the file with http protocol.
 The easiest way to achieve this is to run:

 - npx vite preview

+## Testing
+For this application we went with the vite recommended testing tools such as:
+ - vitest
+ - jsdom
+ - testing-library/jest-dom
+ - testing-library/react
+ - testing-library/user-event

+### Prerequisites:
+Make sure you have the following installed on your machine before proceeding

+Node.js (with npm - recommended 16+)
+- You can download it from https://nodejs.org

+### Setup
+Install Dependencies
+- npm install

+To run tests you can use the following commands:
+- npm (run) test